Diocese of Waikato and Taranaki

-The Diocese of Waikato and Taranaki is one of the thirteen dioceses and hui amorangi (Maori bishoprics) of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+The Diocese of Waikato and Taranaki is one of the thirteen dioceses and hui amorangi (Māori bishoprics) of the Anglican Church in Aotearoa, New Zealand and Polynesia.
 The diocese covers the area from the Waikato to the area surrounding Mount Taranaki in the North Island of New Zealand.

+History

 The diocese was established in 1926 as the Diocese of Waikato, with Cecil Arthur Cherrington being the first bishop.
 In 2010, the name of the diocese was changed to the Diocese of Waikato and Taranaki.
 This reflects the structure of the diocese (since the passage of the Shared Diocesan Episcopacy Statute 2007), with two bishoprics and two co-ordinary (presiding) bishops.
 That statute was amended in 2017 (before Hartley's translation) to clarify that when one See is vacant, the other bishop also holds that See as sole diocesan bishop — as has been the case since 2018.
 With the diocese unable to afford two bishops, Richardson established a commission in December 2018 to review the dual-episcopacy arrangement.

+Cathedra

-The seat of the Bishop of Waikato is at St Peter's Cathedral in Hamilton.
+When resident in Hamilton, the seat of the Bishop of Waikato and Taranaki is at St Peter's Cathedral; and when resident in Taranaki, the seat of the Bishop is at the Taranaki Cathedral.

-The seat of the Bishop of Taranaki is at the Taranaki Cathedral Church of St Mary.
-The incumbent Bishop of Taranaki is Philip Richardson (who has been the archbishop of the New Zealand dioceses since 1 May 2013).
+The incumbent Bishop of Waikato and Taranaki is Philip Richardson (who has been the archbishop of the New Zealand dioceses since 1 May 2013).
 Richardson had previously been the only suffragan Bishop in Taranaki in the Waikato diocese from 1999 until the co-diocesan arrangement started in 2008.
-Since Hartley's translation in 2018, he has been sole diocesan bishop, called Bishop of Waikato and Taranaki.
+Since Hartley's translation in 2018, Richardson has been sole diocesan bishop, called Bishop of Waikato and Taranaki.